From Cartier to Vacheron Constantin, the Best New Timepieces at Watches & Wonders 2022

 Power Reserve: 40 hours

-Straps: Navy blue Swift calfskin strap, matte graphite alligator strap, black Barénia calfskin strap or slate grey Swift calfskin strap
+Straps: Navy blue Swift calfskin strap, matte graphite alligator strap, black Barénia calfskin strap or slate gray Swift calfskin strap

 Price: TBC